mahtani89/Udactiy_Project1/README.md

 Data_exploration_seatle.ipynb, Comparison.ipynb, Data_exploration_boston.ipynb notebooks used for EDA

-How to Interact with your project
+# How to Interact with  project

 Please feel free to use this for anythingg you like, I am always excited to see what amazing things we can do with data.
+I have also written up this in a blog please see https://medium.com/@mahtanideepak1989/a-tale-of-two-cities-boston-vs-seattle-airb-b-data-a-quick-overview-d19becd6d486?source=friends_link&sk=836e6460bee512da2e64ec83bb85fd32

-Licensing, Authors, Acknowledgements, etc.
+# Licensing, Authors, Acknowledgements, etc.

 Thanks to Udacity, Airbnb and Kaggle